AdobeDocs/experience-manager-64.en/help/sites-developing/spa-getting-started-react.md

 >
 >By default you receive the entire model of the component when using the `withModel` function.

+## Sharing Information Between SPA Components {sharing-information-between-spa-components}

+It is regularly necessary for components within a single-page application to share information.
+There are several recommended ways of doing this, listed as follows in increasing order of complexity.

+* **Option 1:** Centralize the logic and broadcast to the necessary components for example by using React Context.
+* **Option 2:** Share component states by using a state library such as Redux.
+* **Option 3:** Leverage the object hierarchy by customizing and extending the container component.

 ## Next Steps {#next-steps}

 For a step-by-step guide to creating your own SPA, see the [Getting Started with the AEM SPA Editor - WKND Events Tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html).